Head Coach, Women’s Soccer

 2019 NCAA Academy 2.0, Class #3

-Lyndse Hokanson is in her fourth season as the assistant coach for the Georgetown University women’s soccer team after joining the program in April 2015.
+Lyndse Hokanson was named Colgate head coach in December 2019 after five seasons as the assistant coach for the Georgetown University women’s soccer team.

 During her time at Georgetown, Hokanson has worked with the team’s goalkeepers and has helped the team win back-to-back BIG EAST Championship titles in 2016 and 2017 and was recognized as Coaching Staff of the Year in 2016 by the United Soccer Coaches.
 She helped the squad set multiple team records, including most wins (20 in 2016) and most shutouts (17 in 2017 and 2016) in a season.
 Her tutelage helped Arielle Schechtman break the NCAA shutout percentage record (.809) as Schechtman recorded 17 shutouts in 21 games.